twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-35-sorrowless%zh.rst

 Sorrow in the Pāli word is called soka.
 Encounter sorrow things and the mind has displeasure feeling of mental factor is called soka.
 Every time soka arises, including dosa (hatred).
 The deep sadness of sorrow is quite common in people of today.
 Sorrow comes from the loss of one’s loved family member, from lost one’s fortunes and the fortunes of friends, etc.

 All these are called soka.
 Here sorrow (soka) has a connection with loss and pain.
-The non-returner and arahant overcome sorrow.
-For others only by practice and wise contemplation.
+The non-returner and arahant overcome sorrow but for others only by practice and wise contemplation.
 First has to know about the sufferings come from soka so that we can let go off it.
 Here I want to tell a true story of a man when encountered with death, which created sorrow for him and the family.

 This story had some good lessons for us to contemplate.
 I was living on the eastern coast of Taiwan.
 On every new year, I used to pay a visit to see my very old mother.
 For this purpose, I had to stay for a few days in this layman’s home.
 He was a cigarette smoker.
 Last year he had found out with the lung cancer of the second stage.
 Two or three years before, I urged him to have a medical check-up for lung cancer more than one or two times.